castai/docs/docs/guides/pod-pinning.md

+---
+description: Take a look at this guide to learn how to place pods only on a particular cloud service or selected clouds services in CAST AI.
+---

 # Configure pod placement by topology

 This guide will show how to place pods only on a particular cloud or clouds.